 This new way of the composition provided a new look at the creation of both sculptures and paintings.
-During the time, the collage method evolved into an extremely popular and influential form of art.
-The history of collage technique can be traced back hundreds of years, but it was only in the early twentieth century when it appeared as an entirely new art.
+With time, the collage method evolved into an extremely popular and influential form of art.
+The history of collage technique can be traced back hundreds of years, but it was only in the early twentieth century when it appeared as entirely new art.

 We can say that collage technique started to be widely used in the early twentieth century for creating avant-garde works, mostly by such representatives of cubism as a Spanish painter Pablo Picasso and a French painter and collagist Georges Braque.